 Yellowstone National Park covers nearly 3,500 square miles in the northwest corner of Wyoming (3% of the park is in Montana and 1% is in Idaho).
 Yellowstone has five entrance stations, and several are closed to regular vehicles during winter.
 It takes many hours to drive between these entrances, so be sure to check the status of roads at the entrance you intend to use while planning your trip and before you arrive.
 We also recommend checking traveler information websites maintained by Idaho, Montana, and Wyoming.
 For anyone relying on GPS, we offer GPS coordinates (and some travel advice) for many destinations in the park.

 Commercial airlines serve the following airports near Yellowstone National Park all year: Cody and Jackson, WY; Bozeman and Billings, MT, and Idaho Falls, ID.
-The West Yellowstone, MT airport is serviced from June to early September from Salt Lake City, UT.
+The West Yellowstone, MT airport is serviced from early May to mid-October from Salt Lake City, UT.

 Bus service from Bozeman, MT to West Yellowstone, MT via Highway 191 is available all year.
 Bus service directly from Idaho to West Yellowstone is limited to the summer months.
 Commercial transportation from Bozeman, MT to Gardiner, MT is available during the winter and summer seasons.
 Commercial transportation to the park from Cody and Jackson, WY is available during the summer season.
 Contact nearby cities for specific carriers and schedules.